kuldeepbrd1/Barad2020MSc/README.md

     year={2020}
 }
 ```
-NOTE: Please don't forget citing primary authors/works on which the resources above are built.
+NOTE: Please don't forget to cite primary authors/works on which the resources above are built.